Max Mironenko Emphasizes the Important Role of Merchants in Magento 2

 Cloudways: Max, what is your advice for merchants who want to make their ecommerce stores smooth?
 As we all know, ecommerce is growing with each passing day.
 What is the impact of Magento 2 on the ecommerce industry?

 And what concerns Magento 2, I think this is a huge step forward.
 The platform inherited all the best features of Magento 1 and accompanied by the new great features that solve some of the most common Magento issues, they made it even more powerful and perfect for businesses of any scale.
-Currently we can’t discuss impact of Magento 2 to eCommerce industry, because it was released only few month ago, but I am sure it will hit the market and unleash all its power.
+Currently, we can’t discuss the impact of Magento 2 to eCommerce industry, because it was released only a few months ago, but I am sure it will hit the market and unleash all its power.

 Cloudways: Let’s put Magento aside and talk about your personal interests.
-I follow you on Facebook and I see you love travel.
+I follow you on Facebook and I see you love to travel.
 Share with our readers some of your travelling experience.
 How many countries have you visited so far?
-What did you learn while traveling?
+What did you learn while travelling?

 Max: Yes, really, I spend much time travelling and try to use every opportunity to visit places I haven’t yet been to.
 Still, a major part of my trips is connected with my work.
 As I’ve already said, I constantly take part in Meet Magento conferences across the countries to network and keep track of what is happening in the industry and always feel very enthusiastic about visiting these events when such an opportunity comes to me.
 Besides, our company has vast geography – there are offices in Russia (in Moscow and Krasnodar), the Czech Republic (Prague), Poland, Belarus, Ukraine, Kazakhstan, and, of course, in the USA.
 So I spend a lot of time travelling between the offices.
 Apart from this, I try to go for short trips when I have a couple of spare days as being a COO, I don’t have much time for a vacation, working 7 days a week.